Bix Beiderbecke Exhibit opening at the River Music Experience in 2017

 Located in the historic Red Stone Building, the home of the River Music Experience at the corner of Main and Second Streets, the Museum will be two short blocks from the Mississippi River in downtown Daveport, Iowa—an area the young Bix knew well.

-Construction of the exhibit space is nearing completion; the Board has chosen Joseph Hines of Project Arts & Ideas (Dearborn, MI) as the exhibit designer.
+Construction of the exhibit space is nearing completion; Joseph Hines of Project Arts & Ideas (Dearborn, MI) is the exhibit designer.

 The proposed total costs for the Museum are as follows: